 We see this as a trend that will probably become a standard in the future, so it’s an area worth exploring.

 The cloud is the undeniable future for microservices.
 Both AWS and Azure are adding new services.
 A few months ago, AWS announced the Fault Injection Simulator, which is a specialized service to test your microservices resilience.

 Every few months, we see new changes to the serverless approach, which is getting more and more popular.
 This also marks the beginning of nanoservices – something that was considered an anti-pattern that became a popular solution thanks to a range of serverless functions.

-2. Then, you need developers to build such an architecture.
+2. Then, you need developers to build such an service oriented architecture.
 Look for a developer who knows how to work with multiple microservices, test the integrations, build a continuous integration pipeline, but also understands the patterns behind such an approach.

 3. Then, finally you would need DevOps Engineers who would focus on monitoring infrastructure as code and making your infrastructure highly available, high-performing, and resilient.

 If any of those three ingredients are missing, then your company won’t be able to engage in microservices-based projects.